 The average cat gestation period is about 65 days.
 During this time, your kitty's physical needs, appearance, and even behavior may change significantly.
 Caring for a pregnant cat is not difficult, but there are a few things you should know to ensure good health for the mother and kittens.

 It is nearly impossible to detect a feline pregnancy with the naked eye for the first three weeks.
-However, there are some signs to watch for, and your vet has other ways to determine whether or not your cat is truly pregnant.
+However, there are some signs to watch for, and your vet has other ways to determine whether your cat is truly pregnant.

 Signs of Cat Pregnancy